IntersectMBO/plutus/doc/read-the-docs-site/adr/0003-sharing-prod-debugging-cek.md

     <other_clauses>
 ```

+This trick lets us inline the "step" functions and call them recursively like before.
 Because when we are not debugging, we are still using basically the same code as our current implementation, the performance should not be affected by much.
 (Given that the machine is tail-recursive, the additional wrapping of the returned term in the `Terminating` constructor will affect performance in a negligible way.)

 ## Implications

 This is a draft of an idea.
 There are further details to be worked out in a prototype.
 The implementor should use their own judgement.

+Whether we proceed with this approach or not depends on how the prototyping goes, and its benchmarking results.
+If we find that the slow down is negligible enough, then we may proceed with this.
+Otherwise, we proceed with a separate implementation for the debugging machine.